 Tickets are now available online from Brown Paper Tickets.
 (See above).

 After nearly 100 years, Esca Brooke (Daykin) is about to get the recognition he craved - but never got in his lifetime!

 The story of Esca Brooke Daykin is one of the more bizarre chapters in Canadian history.
 It's a story that shouldn't have had a happy ending, but it did.
 Esca Brooke Daykin was the biracial eldest son of Charles Brooke, the legendary second 'White Rajah' of Sarawak (now part of Malaysia).
 Esca was born in 1867, the same year the Canada came into being.
 By rights, he should have been a third chapter in the tumultuous history of the White Rajahs of Sarawak.
 However, Rajah Brooke's second wife had her own ideas about this young claimant, and packed Esca off from Sarawak so that her own son might one day become Rajah...

-Fast forward to Canada, and there is Esca, arriving with his adoptive parents in the backwoods of Ontario, where he would live, adapt, thrive, become best friends (and eventually the right hand man) of one of the richest men in Canada - and eventually live out his life in harmony in Lawrence Park, Toronto, surrounded by a loving family.
+Fast forward to Canada, and here is Esca, arriving with his adoptive parents in Madoc, deep in the backwoods of Ontario.
+This was where he began his Canadian journey.
+Esca would live, adapt, thrive, and become best friends (and eventually the right hand man) of one of the richest men in Canada.
+He married and had four children, and would have many grandchildren.

 If only he could get the White Rajahs of Sarawak to recognize him...

-The play has developed over the years, with the help of Esca's many descendants in Canada.
-It is time now to take it public!
+The play has developed over the years, with the help of Esca's many descendants in Canada and, in particular, with the advice of Esca's two surviving granddaughters.